Fire and rescue services

 Read the Guide to faster travel through the UK border.

 UK airports have extensive security screening.
-If you're flying to the UK, allow extra time.
+If you're flying to or transiting through the UK, allow extra time.
+Check UK Department of Transport for details.

 Check UK Visas and Immigration for details.
-Also check the UK's hand luggage rules.
+Also, check the UK's hand luggage rules.

 Contact your airline or travel provider for more details.